How to Visit Turkestan, Kazakhstan: a silk road jewel

-This post is a travel guide about the best things to do in Turkestan in Kazakhstan.
-Turkestan is one of the most important historic cities in Kazakhstan.
-Even though there are a lot of archeological remains throughout the country, none are so well preserved as the mausoleums in Turkestan Kazakhstan.
+This post is a travel guide about the best things to do in Turkestan, Kazakhstan.
+Turkestan is one of the most important historic cities in central Asia.
+Even though there are a lot of archeological remains throughout the country, none are so well preserved as the ones in Turkestan Kazakhstan.

 Turkestan will give you a good sense of what the glory days of the Silk road in Kazakhstan were like.
-Furthermore, they are still an important place of worship for local people.
+Furthermore, Turkestan is still an important place of worship for local people.

 History of Turkestan in Kazakhstan.

-Turkestan’s history goes a long way back and has been around since the 4th century.
-However, it gained it’s importance in the 11th century when it developed into a centre for spirituality and Islamic philosophy under Sufi saint Khoja Ahmed Yasaui.
+Turkestan’s history goes a long way back.
+The first people settled here around the 4th century.
+The small town of Yasi gained it’s importance in the 11th century when it developed into a centre for spirituality and Islamic philosophy under Sufi saint Khoja Ahmed Yasaui.

 Along with its religious significance, Turkestan also became an important trading centre on the ancient Silk road and a crossroad influenced by the Kazakh steppes in the north and Persian cultures in the South.

-However, Turkestan also had a strong link with the people of Kazakhstan.
-In the 16th century Turkestan became the political centre of the Kazakh steppes untill the Russians took over.
-Eventually they returned Turkestan to the Kazakh Soviet Socialist Republic.
+Turkestan had a strong link with the nomadic people of Kazakhstan.
+In the 16th century Turkestan became the political centre of the Kazakh steppes when it was the capital of the Kazakh Khanate untill the Russians took over.
+Eventually Turkestan became part of the Kazakh Soviet Socialist Republic.

 Things to do in Turkestan Kazakhstan

 1. Turkestan Yasaui mausoleum

-The Khoja Ahmed Yasaui mausoleum is the main reason most tourists and local people to travel to Turkestan.
+The Khoja Ahmed Yasaui mausoleum is the main reason most tourists and local people travel to Turkestan in Kazakhstan.
 And for good reasons.
 The Mausoleum with its intricate blue tiled mosaic patterns is beautiful.
-It gives you a glimpse of what to expect in silk road cities like Khiva, Bukhara and Samarkand in Uzbekistan or Shiraz and Isfahan in Iran if you haven’t been there yet.
+It gives you a glimpse of what to expect in other central Asian Silk road cities like Khiva, Bukhara, Samarkand, Shiraz and Isfahan.